 This course is a general survey of the New Testament.
 It provides insight into historical, social, political, and religious contexts in which it was written and presents its major themes.
-It is a Foundational Core course for students other than Christian studies majors (including Christian studies associate degree students).
+(Early College Course Only)

 BIB 210 Old Testament I

 This course is an introduction to the historical background, literary nature, and theological message of the Books of the Old Testament, with particular emphasis on the content and authority of these Books as Holy Scripture for the Church and the minister.
 The first semester covers the Pentateuch (Genesis-Deuteronomy) and the Former Prophets (Joshua -2 Kings).
 (Christian Studies Core.)